 Congratulations!
 You have launched an Ubuntu Instance successfully.

-Here’s a short AWS EC2 tutorial Video that explains Amazon AMI EC2, Demo on AMI creation, Security groups, Key pairs, Elastic IP vs Public IP and a Demo to launch an EC2 Instance etc. This AWS EC2 tutorial is very important for those who want to become AWS Certified Solutions Architect.
+Here’s a short AWS EC2 tutorial Video that explains Amazon AMI EC2, Demo on AMI creation, Security groups, Key pairs, Elastic IP vs Public IP and a Demo to launch an EC2 Instance etc. It is very important for those who want to become AWS Certified Solutions Architects.

 I hope you enjoyed this deep dive into AWS EC2 Tutorial.
 It is one of the most sought-after skills sets that recruiters look for in an AWS Solution Architect Professional.
 Here’s a collection of AWS interview questions and answers to help you prepare for your next AWS job interview.
 Another interesting read which you can check out is AWS S3 Tutorial and for a broader perspective of AWS, check out our Amazon AWS Tutorial.

 Unlock your potential as an AWS Developer by earning your AWS Developer Certification.
 Take the next step in your cloud computing journey and showcase your expertise in designing,